Limited time only

 • Store organized invoice records for audits and dispute resolution

-• Implement a two-person review so you can spot issues early and keep your payments secure
+• Implement a two-person review to spot issues early and keep payments secure

 • Use accounting software to track approvals and maintain audit trails